Reflecting on a decade of stories in the fascinating Belgian capital.

 What I appreciated a lot is that navigating through ain't just miles of white walls; they have tons of artwork on display.
 Some are more grandiose than others.

-After the address, we left for the sessions, which was a bit of an adventure.
-The program pointed me to A5E2, but not what it meant.
-Where do you start to look for a room in a complex that is like an entire city?
+After the address, we left for the sessions.
+It was a bit of an adventure.
+The program pointed me to A5E2, but it didn't explain what it meant.
+Where do you start looking for a room in a complex that resembles an entire city?
 Thankfully, if my previous experience with the EP taught me anything, it is that they love shortcuts.
 Sentences like: "An EEP MEP spoke with an NGO rep at LIBE event to discuss DRFMG," aren't uncommon, and they make sense.
 Well, if you work here, or are a proper nerd.
-"Surely, there's a system in this," I thought.
-There is, but figuring it out had me exploring more of the EP.
+"Surely, there's a good system in this," I thought.
+There is, but figuring it out led me to explore more of the EP.

 Once I found the first room, the system started to become clear-ish, and the upcoming talks were thought-provoking, inspiring.